All work

 That constraint shaped the build.
 I kept the core loop narrow: open an incident, capture the timeline, draft the post-mortem, publish it into Playback, and expose that memory to people and agents.
 The deeper technical pieces stay behind the scenes so the showcase can stay focused on the product shape.

-Aftermath is still early.
-The current build covers the full lifecycle, from Cue through Live Stage, Encore, and Playback, plus Slack capture, GitHub and alerting monitors, Situation Rooms, and agent access over MCP.
-I am dogfooding the loop on my own projects and running research calls with lean teams while early access is open on aftermath.sh.
+The product reached a working state.
+Cue through Live Stage, Encore, and Playback were built, along with Slack capture, GitHub and alerting monitors, Situation Rooms, and agent access over MCP.
+I dogfooded the loop on my own projects and ran research calls with lean teams.
+The problem was real; the build held together.

 Positioning